sadmanca/ece344/README.md

 - ***A:*** `pid == 0` is child process code {.lg}
   - each time `fork()` is called, a child process is created with a copy of `i`.
   - the kernel non-deterministically decides whether to run the parent or child process first, so there could be different outputs each time the program is ran.
-  - <!-- REPLACE BELOW WITH MERMAID DIAGRAM -->
+  - <!-- REPLACE BELOW WITH CORRECTM NESTED MERMAID DIAGRAM -->
   - e.g. 1: `fork()` 1 -> parent (`print 4`) -> child (`i = 3`) -> `fork()` 2 -> parent (`print 3`) -> child (`i = 3`) -> ...
     ```console
     4